Shock Tuning 101

 Bypass Special Notes

-Bypass shocks work by adding directionally controlled free bleed between the inlet and outlet of each tube.
-If your tubes are all the way closed, especially on compression, you are likely to experience harshness.
-Although bypass shocks are externally adjustable and have a huge range of adjustment it is still very common to revalve them.
-It is important to control how much force comes from the disk and how much comes from the bleed.
+Bypass shocks function by allowing directionally controlled free bleed between the inlet and outlet of each tube.
+If the tubes are fully closed, particularly on compression, you’re likely to encounter harshness.
+While bypass shocks offer a wide range of external adjustments, it’s still common to revalve them for optimal performance.
+A key aspect of tuning is managing the balance between the force generated by the disk and the force controlled by the bleed.

 Valving Guides